DomVinyard/lonely-computer/_posts/billionaire-day.md

 ---
 title: 'Billionaire Day'
-description: The difference between a million and a billion is about a billion.
 date: '2021-10-17'
 modified_date: '2021-10-17'
 image: /assets/images/posts/random-img.jpg
 ---

-Socialism was no longer required.
-They neutered capitalism instead.

 A couple of decades earlier a date was set.
 January 1st 2055, "Billionaire Day".
 That was the day the billionaires were to be murdered.